SquawkBus/squawkbus/README.md

 disconnected (as well as when they unsubscribe).
 A client that has subscribed to a topic will be informed when all publishers to the topic have disconnected.

+### WebSockets

+In addition to the standard socket interface the service supports connections with web sockets to allow simple browser access.

 ## Usage

 For the system to work a server must be running!